 Other toxic metals including cadmium, mercury, lead, and arsenic commonly cause brain fog and depression.
 They are found in tap water, junk food, medical drugs, cigarette smoke and enter our bodies from the air.
 Toxic metals may interfere with energy production, alter neurotransmitter levels and can affect all body systems.
 You can learn more about symptoms and sources of toxicities of these metals in my Toxic Metal Guide.

 Hair mineral analysis may or may not reveal the presence of these toxic metals on the first or even on a second hair mineral analysis.
-It may take a few months to a year or more of following a Myers Detox Protocol program for the body to begin to eliminate most of a person’s toxic metals, which everyone has today to some degree.
-This occurs because the toxic metals are usually buried deep within the brain and elsewhere, and will not show up on any toxic metal tests, including urine challenge tests, feces tests, hair or blood tests.
+It may take a few months to a year or more of following detox support strategies found in the Myers Detox Protocol Course for the body to begin to gently eliminate all of it’s accumulated pollutants naturally.
+This is because toxic metals and other environmental pollutants are usually buried deep within the brain and elsewhere, and will not show up on any toxic metal tests, including urine challenge tests, feces tests, hair or blood tests.
 In other words, do not assume you do not have toxic metals just because all the tests are normal.
 This is rarely the case today.

 Of course, diet is a major factor in depression.
 Naturally, when the brain and body do not receive the proper nutrients, they will not function properly.
 The most common nutrient deficiencies seen in depression are omega-3 fats and eating foods that deplete the body of minerals like sugar and refined grains.